-All resident students must purchase a meal plan each semester.
+A campus dining plan is required for all resident students except for those living in Twin Springs Apartments or Heritage Condominiums and junior/senior Education and Nursing majors involved in student teaching or clinicals.
 The student ID card allows the resident entrance to the serving line.
 Commuter students, University employees, and guests may eat in the dining hall by paying on a per-meal basis.